DannyBoyNYC/5-D3-bar-chart/readme.md

 We can see the text but it isn't horizontally centered with our line.

-Let's center our text by adding the CSS property text-anchor: middle.
+Let's center our text by adding the CSS property `text-anchor: middle`.
 This is a property specifically for setting the horizontal alignment of text in SVG.

 ```js
 const meanLabel = bounds